gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Class Diagrams.md

 # Class Diagrams

-Note: after teacher feedback, I removed all classes not in the sequence diagrams from the class diagrams, including utility classes
+Note: after teacher feedback, I classes not in the sequence diagrams from the class diagrams, including utility classes.
+It's worth noting that this considerably reduces the size of the class diagrams, as I feel the other classes helped provide an explanation.
-(with the exception of Drawf because as explained in the sequence diagrams it's logic is abstracted in the method ``dashCircle()`` in the ``Update leak display`` sequence diagram).
+However, I kept classes in cases where:
+- They were the class types of data returned in the sequence diagrams but where the classifier was not necessary to call for methods (eg: only public attributes of the class were used)
+- They are interfaces or extended by classes present in the sequence diagram (where the method called in the sequence diagram belongs to the abstract super).
+Eg. ``ApplicationCore`` in **UpdateBuilding**
+- They are a utility class (and not justifiably boundary, control, or entity) for which the functionality was abstracted.
+Eg:``Drawf`` utility class has method ``dashCircle()`` abstracted into Leaks in sequence diagram "Update leak display".

+Color-coding:
+- Blue: Unmodified but relevant class;
+- Yellow: Class modified for new functionality;
+- Green: Class created for new functionality;

 ## Enter map
 ![EnterMap.png](assets/cdEnterMap.png)